mrfishball/TicTacToeAPI/README.md

 ##Game Description:
-Guess a number is a simple guessing game.
-Each game begins with a random 'target' number between the minimum and maximum values provided, and a maximum number of 'attempts'.
-'Guesses' are sent to the `make_move` endpoint which will reply with either: 'too low', 'too high', 'you win', or 'game over' (if the maximum number of attempts is reached).
+Tic-Tac-Toe is a paper-and-pencil game for two players, X and O, who take turns marking the spaces in a 3×3 grid.
+The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row wins the game.
+Each game begins with a list of numbers (1-9) inclusively.
+The first, second and third row of a 3 x 3 matrix are represented by a group of numbers 1 to 3, 4 to 6 and 7 to 9 respectively.

+[1, 2, 3
+4, 5, 6
+7, 8, 9]

-Many different Guess a Number games can be played by many different Users at any given time.
+Many different Tic-Tac-Toe games can be played by any 2 players at any given time.
+(No same 2 players can have more than 1 active game.)
 Each game can be retrieved or played by using the path parameter `urlsafe_game_key`.

 ##Files Included: